svanderburg/nix-processmgmt/README.md

   assign two unique TCP `port` numbers and we append the process name with a unique suffix, we can run two instances of the web application at the same time.

-In the body, we invoke the `createSystemVInitScript` function to declaratively construct a sysvinit script:

-* The `process` parameter specifies which process should be managed.
-From this parameter, the generator will automatically derive `start`, `stop`, `restart` and `reload` activities.
-* The `args` parameter specifies the command line parameters propagated to the process.
-The `-D` parameter specifies that the webapp process should run in daemon mode (i.e. the process spawns another process that keeps running in the background and then terminates immediately).
-* The `environment` attribute set defines all environment variables that the webapp process needs -- `PORT` is used to specify the TCP port it should listen to and `PID_FILE` specifies the path to the PID file that stores the process ID (PID) of the daemon process
+* The process should have a unique name to identify it with.
+If no `name` parameter was specified, then the `name` will automatically correspond to `instanceName`.
-* To allow multiple processes to co-exist, we must make sure that each has a unique PID file name.
+* We must make sure that each has a unique PID file name.
 We can use the `instanceName` parameter to specify what name this PID file should have.
-By default, it gets the same name as the process name.
+  By default, the PID file gets the same name as the process instance name.
-* The `runlevels` parameter specifies in which run levels the process should be started (in the above example: 3, 4, and 5.
-It will automatically configure the init system to stop the process in the other runlevels:
-  0, 1, 2, and 6.
-* It is also typically not recommended to run a service as root user.
-The `credentials` attribute specifies which group and user account need to be created.
-The `user` parameter specifies as which user the process needs to run at.

-The `createSystemVInitScript` function support many more parameters than described in the example above.
-For example, it is also possible to directly specify how activities should be implemented.

-It can also be used to specify dependencies on other sysvinit scripts -- the system will automatically derive the sequence numbers so that they are activated and deactivated in the right order.

-In addition to sysvinit, there are also functions that can be used to create configurations for the other supported process managers, e.g.
-`createSystemdUnit`, `createSupervisordProgram`, `createBSDRCScript`.
-Check the implementations in `nixproc/backends` for more information.
+* To also allocate a unique user and group for the process.
+We are using the `instanceName` parameter as a unique user and group name.

 Writing a process manager-agnostic process management configuration
 -------------------------------------------------------------------
 This repository contains generator functions for a variety of process managers.
-What you will notice is that they require parameters that look quite similar.
+What you will notice is that they accept parameters that look quite similar.

-When it is desired to target multiple process managers, it is also possible to write a process manager-agnostic configuration from which a variety of configurations can be generated.
+When it is desired to target multiple process managers, it is also possible to write a process manager-agnostic configuration from which configuration files can be generated for all supported process management backends.

-This expression is a process manager-agnostic version of the previous example:
+This is a process manager-agnostic version of the previous example:

 ```nix
 {createManagedProcess, tmpDir}: